AcademySoftwareFoundation/aswf-sample-project/README.md

 This creates the `OCIO_NAMESPACE` CMake cached variable with the default value of `OpenColorIO`, this value can be overridden on the CMake command line with the option `-DOCIO_NAMESPACE=MyCustomOpenColorIOBranch` for instance.

-It is desirable to use nested namespaces that include the ABI version and build type of the library in the namespace, as demonstrated in [OpenColorABI.h.in](https://github.com/AcademySoftwareFoundation/OpenColorIO/blob/master/include/OpenColorIO/OpenColorABI.h.in) where `OpenColorABI.h.in` gets processed by CMake to create the `OpenColorABI.h` C++ header file (hence the use of '@' for token pasting in CMake rather than '##' in the C preprocessor):
+It can be desirable to use nested namespaces that include the ABI version and build type of the library in the namespace, as demonstrated in [OpenColorABI.h.in](https://github.com/AcademySoftwareFoundation/OpenColorIO/blob/master/include/OpenColorIO/OpenColorABI.h.in) where `OpenColorABI.h.in` gets processed by CMake using the [configure_file() CMake command](https://cmake.org/cmake/help/latest/command/configure_file.html) to generate the `OpenColorABI.h` C++ header file (hence the use of '@' for token pasting in CMake rather than '##' in the C preprocessor):

 ```C++
 #define OCIO_VERSION_NS v@OpenColorIO_VERSION_MAJOR@_@OpenColorIO_VERSION_MINOR@@OpenColorIO_VERSION_RELEASE_TYPE@